 Step 1: Create Meaningful Content

-Before we dive into the how-to for creating content, it’s important to understand that every video, social media post, blog post, email campaign — no matter what type of content — needs to be a true representation of your brand.
+Before we dive into the how-to for creating content, it’s important to understand that every video, social media post, blog post or email campaign needs to be a true representation of your brand.
 Your content strategy should support your brand positioning and business goals.
-It's also proven that having a documented content strategy will help make your content marketing efforts more successful and keep your content aligned with your brand.
+Having a documented content strategy will help make your content marketing efforts more successful and keep your content aligned with your brand.
 Before you start developing content, ask yourself: what value will my customers gain from my content?
 Does my content accurately represent who my brand is?

-With the rise of social media and digital distribution channels, it’s easier for your content to be shared and seen by a larger audience than it was 10 years ago.
+With the rise of social media and digital distribution channels, it’s far easier for your content to be shared and seen by a larger audience than it was 20 years ago.
 Planning your content distribution strategy needs to be included early in the development process, not an afterthought.
-Often times, really audience-specific and targeted content is some of the most effective content for brands.
+Often times, audience-specific and targeted content is some of the most effective content for brands.

 message and voice

 Which format makes sense for your brand?
-Here are a few examples of different content formats:
+Different content formats could include:

 - White papers